-- 7.2.8.
+- 7.2.10.
 For every prioritised Key Walking Route, the audit results were used as a prompt to consider the broad types of intervention which have the potential to improve the quality of the pedestrian environment.
-They included the categories of improvement below: - Identifying space for street trees or planters, or parklets (usually created from on-street parkingspaces); - Upgrading footway surfaces or paving materials; - Redesigning side road junctions with tighter geometry, to reduce turning vehicle turningspeeds; - Redesigning major junctions to enable safer, more comfortable and more direct crossings forpedestrians, including reviewing the extent of pedestrian guardrailing, and removing it where appropriate; - Widening existing footways, relocating street furniture and redesigning or removing barriers tocreate comfortable walking conditions and enable all pedestrians to use the routes, including those using wheelchairs or mobility scooters, people with visual impairments or with pushchairs; - Construct wider pedestrian refuges to enable pedestrians to comfortably wait between trafficlanes: - Modifying existing or installing new controlled crossings (signal or zebra crossings) on busyroads, with pedestrian detection technology to amend crossing times; - Constructing continuous footways over side road junctions, to give greater pedestrian priority - Constructing new footpaths to satisfy pedestrian desire lines; and - Installing tactile paving to assist blind and visually impaired pedestrians and constructingdropped kerbs to enable safe and comfortable pedestrian movements. - 7.2.9.
+They included the categories of improvement below: - Identifying space for street trees or planters, or parklets (usually created from on-street parking spaces); - Upgrading footway surfaces or paving materials; - Redesigning side road junctions with tighter geometry, to reduce turning vehicle turning speeds: - Redesigning major junctions to enable safer, more comfortable, and more direct crossings for pedestrians, including reviewing the extent of pedestrian guardrailing, and removing it where appropriate; - Widening existing footways, relocating street furniture and redesigning or removing barriers to create comfortable walking conditions and enabling all pedestrians to use the routes, including those using wheelchairs or mobility scooters, people with visual impairments or with pushchairs; - Constructing wider pedestrian refuges, enabling pedestrians to comfortably wait between traffic lanes; - Modifying existing or installing new controlled crossings (signal or zebra crossings) on busy roads, with pedestrian detection technology to amend crossing times; - Constructing continuous footways over side road junctions, to give greater pedestrian priority; - Constructing new footpaths to satisfy pedestrian desire lines; and - Installing tactile paving to assist blind and visually impaired pedestrians and constructing dropped kerbs to enable safe and comfortable pedestrian movements.

+- 7.2.11.
 There are other complementary measures which can ensure that the pedestrian environment is welcoming and inclusive.
-These include seating to enable less mobile pedestrians to rest at intervals and extending the coverage of the existing wayfinding boards in the city centre and Southsea to other parts of the city. - 7.2.10.
+These include seating to enable less mobile pedestrians to rest at intervals, and extending the coverage of the existing wayfinding boards (in the city centre and Southsea) to other parts of the city. - 7.2.12.
 Some of the identified issues, such as poor air quality, high traffic noise levels and proximity to heavy or fast traffic, are more complex to solve.
 They will require city-wide programmes (including but not limited to the LCWIP) to enable more cycling, walking and public transport use and less car use.
 Measures to calm vehicle speeds on urban roads should also be considered to reduce the incidence and severity of collisions involving pedestrians (and cyclists).
 This could potentially include 20mph speed limits on major roads, as has recently been introduced in other cities.